 Explained earlier, the inheritance tax is levied when an individual receives an inheritance.
 We can think of this one as the literal inheritance tax.
-There is no federal inheritance tax, and is only assessed by the following 6 states:
+There is no federal inheritance tax, and is only assessed by the following six states only:

 - New Jersey

 Inheritance taxes are only imposed on any amount exceeding the threshold defined by each state.
 This means that even if you live in one of the above states, you still might not be subject to the tax if you’re under the threshold.
 You might also be exempt based on your relationship with the deceased; immediate family members are often spared.

 We recommend visiting your state’s tax board website to research the tax exemption amount, exempt persons, and the tax rate.
 Note that the tax rate is often a sliding scale, roughly between 5% and 15%, based on how much the inheritance exceeds the exemption amount.